St Johnsbury, VT 05819-2241

 - Prepares various intellectual property-related agreements, including license agreements, non-disclosure agreements and consulting agreements.

 New Hampshire, 2006

 Recognized as one of Vermont Business Magazine's 2014 Rising Stars

 - Trustee and corporator of the Northeastern Vermont Regional Hospital; Vice Chair of Philanthropy Committee

 - Member of the Union Bank St. Johnsbury regional advisory board

 - Corporator of the St. Johnsbury Development Fund

-- Member of Vermont Bar Association professional responsibility hearing panel
+- Chair of Vermont Bar Association professional responsibility hearing panel

 - Past president and former board member of the St. Johnsbury Chamber of Commerce